 Kelli completed what is believed to be original research into the history of ecumenical responses to disability.
 In 2010, Kelli began teaching students and professional chaplains about “providing spiritual care to persons with disabilities.”
 Kelli was ordained in May 2011 by the Southern Association of the Southern California Nevada Conference of the United Church of Christ.

-Kelli currently serves as a hospice chaplain, a Board Member-Secretary-and Web Worker for United Church of Christ Disability Ministries, Board Member of UCC’s Justice and Witness Ministries, a participant in Ecumenical Disability Advocacy Network-North America a program of the World Council of Churches, and she probably needs to curl up for a nap.
-Kelli has also served on the Planning Committee and worship teams for the Annual Gathering of the Southern California Nevada Conference (2008-2011) as well as the 2011 “Widening the Welcome” Conference, a disability ministry conference sponsored by UCCDM.
-Nonetheless, Kelli is available for pulpit supply and teaching.
+Kelli currently serves as Pastor at First Congregational Church in Rock Springs, Wyoming and as the North American Coordinator for the Ecumenical Disabilities Advocacy Network, a program of the World Council of Churches.
+Formerly served as Associate Pastor at Altadena Community Church, ten years as a hospice chaplain, a Board Member-Secretary-and Web Worker for United Church of Christ Disability Ministries, Board Member of UCC’s Justice and Witness Ministries, and in those days she was always looking for a nap.
+Kelli once served on the Planning Committee and worship teams for the Annual Gathering of the Southern California Nevada Conference (2008-2011) as well as the 2011 “Widening the Welcome” Conference, a disability ministry conference sponsored by UCCDM.